Sign up to Orange Genie today!

 You’ll be an employee of the umbrella company, rather than a “worker”, which means you’ll have all the rights that UK law affords to employees.

-Also, because you’re employed by the umbrella company rather than the agency, your employment doesn’t end when your assignment ends.
-You’ll have a single, continuous employment across all your assignments, even if you work for many different clients or agencies.
+Your employment doesn’t end when your assignment ends, so you’ll have a single, continuous employment across all your assignments, even if you work for many different clients or agencies.
 For credit and reference purposes you have one period of permanent employment from the day you join the umbrella to the day you leave them.

 Additional benefits